fbredeme/ardupilot_wiki/copter/source/docs/systemid-mode-ctrl-optimization.rst

 | Disturbance Rejection              | see graph below |not applied    | Smaller is better    |
 +------------------------------------+-----------------+---------------+----------------------+

-The frequency-based disturbance rejection in dezibel is shown below.
+The frequency-based disturbance rejection in decibel is shown below.
 As a reference, the blue line represents the rejection gain that is achieved with the default parameters of ArduCopter.

 .. image:: ../images/disturbanceRejectionRequirement.png